RentTheRunway/signalfx-reporting-action/README.md

 The action can send events to any Signalfx site by setting the `api-url` param.
 When omitted, it defaults to the US endpoint: `https://ingest.us1.signalfx.com`.

-You can send Signalfx events and/or from workflows.
+You can send Signalfx events and/or metrics from workflows.
 Please note how the `events` and `metrics fields are a string containing YAML code.
 For example, an use case might be sending an event and some metrics when a job has failed: